COVID-19 Impacts to the Toronto Public Library

 - Use of library space is limited to the holds pick-up and computer workstation areas.
 Washrooms are also available for use.
 Other areas of the branch such as study spaces, KidsStops, Discovery Zones and Youth Hubs are not available for use.

 - Services at our Digital Innovation Hubs (except access to computers) and the Fabrication Studio

 - Experience free and high quality programming from home.

 - Use a variety of our online services - from ebooks, eaudiobooks, movies and music, to online programs and learning tools.

-- If you can't visit our branches to sign up for a library card at this time, you can sign up for an Instant Digital Card.
-This temporary card provides access to OverDrive, our largest collection of ebooks and audiobooks.
+- If you can't visit our branches to sign up for a library card at this time, Toronto residents who are 13 years or older who wish to use our digital resources and services only can sign up online for a Digital Access Card.

 If you are interested in using our in-person services, here are additional steps to take and what you need to know: